Events and Tickets

 Ravel Boléro (arr.
 Jérome Ducros)

-Bernstein Mambo (West Side Story) (arr.
+Bernstein Mambo (from West Side Story) (arr.
 Jérome Ducros)

 Acclaimed for his expressive musicianship and exuberant virtuosity, Gautier Capuçon – ‘among the greatest of cellists’ (The Arts Desk) – brings his Capucelli cello ensemble to the National Concert Hall with a programme to seduce and surprise.